 Deferred income tax assets and liabilities are determined based on the difference between the financial reporting carrying amounts and tax bases of existing assets and liabilities and operating loss and tax credit carryforwards.
-Significant components of the Company's existing deferred income tax assets and liabilities as of December 31, 2012 and 2011 are as follows:
+Significant components of the Company's existing deferred income tax assets and liabilities as of December 31, 2013 and 2012 are as follows:

-December 31, 1,
+December 31,

-2012 2011
+2013 2012

 Deferred tax assets:

-Net operating loss, capital loss amount and research & experimentation credit carryforwards \$ 82,140 \$ 82,016
+Net operating loss, capital loss amount and research & experimentation credit carryforwards \$ 82,820 \$ 82,140

-Non-cash compensation 2,717 2,888
+Non-cash compensation 2,304 2,717

-Accrued liabilities 1,968 2,092
+Accrued liabilities 2,100 1,968

-Reserves and other 2,740 2,763
+Reserves and other 3,318 2,740

-Intangibles 2,411 2,492
+Intangibles 2,056 2,411

-91,976 92,251
+92,598 91,976

-Valuation allowance (17,610) (18,504)
+Valuation allowance (17,120) (17,610)

-Net deferred tax assets 74,366 73,747
+Net deferred tax assets 75,478 74,366

 Deferred tax liabilities:

-Depreciation (1,219) (1,621)
+Depreciation (1,057) (1,219)

-Discount on notes (2,383) (2,846)
+Discount on notes (1,967) (2,383)

-Intangibles (26,610) (18,012)
+Intangibles (25,746) (26,610)

-Other (300) (569)
+Other (141) (300)

-(30,512) (23,048)
+(28,911) (30,512)

-Total \$ 43,854 \$ 50,699
+Total \$ 46,567 \$ 43,854

-The net change in the valuation allowance for deferred income tax assets was \$894 (\$1,300 of this change was benefited through the Company's income tax expense; whereas, the off-setting change of \$406 relates to an increase in valuation allowance due to the acquisition of certain deferred tax assets where the more likely than not criteria was not met), \$3,000, and \$67,364 (\$65,000 of this change was benefited through the Company's income tax expense; whereas, the remaining change of \$2,364 was off-set by the write-off of expiring NOL's during 2010), during the years ended December 31, 2012, 2011, and 2010, respectively.
+The net change in the valuation allowance for deferred income tax assets was \$490, primarily due to the expiration of state NOL's that were fully valued, \$894 (\$1,300 of this change was benefited through the Company's income tax expense; whereas, the off-setting change of \$406 relates to an increase in valuation allowance due to the acquisition of certain deferred tax assets where the more likely than not criteria was not met), and \$3,000, during the years ended December 31, 2013, 2012, and 2011, respectively.
 In assessing the realizability of deferred income tax assets, management considers whether it is more likely than not that some portion or all of the deferred income tax assets will not be realized.
 The ultimate realization of deferred income assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred income tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Management has provided a valuation allowance against some of the net deferred income tax assets as of December 31, 2012, because the ultimate realization of those benefits and assets does not meet the more likely than not criteria.
+Management has provided a valuation allowance against some of the net deferred income tax assets as of December 31, 2013, because the ultimate realization of those benefits and assets does not meet the more likely than not criteria.